 ||Grants support studies that aim to increase understanding of the causes

-of suicide and factors related to suicide risk or to test treatments
+of suicide and factors related to suicide risk or that test treatments

 and other interventions designed to prevent suicide.
-Young Investigator Grants of up to $85,000 over two years are awarded to investigators at the level
+Young Investigator Grants of up to $85,000 over two years are awarded to investigators at or below the level

 $10,000 ($5,000 per year) for an established suicide researcher who